netprotections/atonecon-ios/README.md

 - Add AtoneCon as a git submodule by running the following command:

+	> Note: You need change link in this command by link of repository AtoneCon library

 ```
 $ git submodule add git@github.com:AsianTechInc/AtoneCon-iOS.git
 ```

 - Open the new AtoneCon folder, and drag the `AtoneCon.xcodeproj` into the `Project Navigator` of your application's Xcode project.
 > It should appear nested underneath your application's blue project icon.
 Whether it is above or below all the other Xcode groups does not matter.